Ohio State Route 562

 State Route 562 is an expressway in the Cincinnati metro area of southwestern Ohio.
 It travels east–west between Interstate 75 and Interstate 71, crossing through the suburban enclave of Norwood.
 It is generally locally referred to as the Norwood Lateral Expressway.
+In mid-2025, Gov. Mike DeWine signed a bill into law officially renaming it the “Brigid Kelly Norwood Lateral,” in honor of the late Hamilton County Auditor.

 Route description

 SR 562, also known as the Norwood Lateral Expressway, begins at an interchange with I-75 in the Bond Hill neighborhood of northern Cincinnati near St. Bernard.
 The road has an interchange with SR 4 and U.S. Route 42 near Bond Hill.
 The route then has an interchange with US 22/SR 3 in Norwood.
 Before the eastern terminus at I-71, the road passes under two different railroad tracks.
 The eastern terminus of the highway is at a full interchange with I-71.

 The entire length of SR 562 in Ohio is included as a part of the National Highway System (NHS).
-The NHS is a network of highways that are identified as being most important for the economy, mobility and defense of the nation.